-Turkey or beef, I could eat meatballs every week, but I try not to because I don’t want to look like one. 🙂 Took a while for me to get the recipe just right; ground turkey is a little less forgiving than ground beef and can become dry and tasteless unless you use the right technique.
+I love meatballs whether they’re made from turkey or beef and I’d probably eat them daily if I could.
+(I try not to because I don’t want to look like one. :-)) Took a while for me to get this recipe just right; ground turkey is a little less forgiving than ground beef and can become dry and tasteless unless you use the right technique.
 What’s the secret?
-Browning them on the stove before baking.
-As with most meats, searing seals in the juices.
-Do that and these will come out perfectly tasty and juicy every time.
-In fact, the last time I made these, I had enough to last a full week!
-I could have frozen some but….
-I didn’t. — L. Weal
+Don’t over-mix and don’t overcook them.
+The eggs and breadcrumbs add softness but don’t go heavy on the breadcrumbs — I like my meatballs to taste like meat, not bread.
+These always come out perfect for me, tasty and juicy every time.

 1 pound ground turkey